mapeditor/tiled/docs/manual/projects.rst

 Extensions Directory
    A project-specific directory where you can put :doc:`Tiled extensions
    </reference/scripting>`.
 It defaults to simply ``extensions``, so when you
-   have a directory called "extensions" alonside your project file it will be picked up automatically.
+   have a directory called "extensions" alongside your project file it will be picked up automatically.

    The directory is loaded in addition to the global extensions.